yhli1016/Pmod/README.md

 Usage
 -----
-The common usage of pmod is "pmod [-a] operation [mod\_name...]". '-a' enables automatic mode, which we will describe in more details.
-For now the supported operations are:
+The common usage of pmod is "pmod [-a] [-f] operation [mod\_name...]". '-a' enables automatic mode. -f forces to disable this mode regardless of the '-a' parameter or the PM\_AUTO_\MODE environmental variable.
+More details about the automatic mode will be given in the next section.
+For now the implemented operations are:

 - avail, av: list all available modules